-- for the grant of 50,000 options, which become exercisable on June 17, 2013: (1) there is a "change of control" of Cognex during Mr. Willett's fifth year of employment; and (2) Mr. Willett is not given the opportunity to remain in his role following the change of control; and - for the grant of 50,000 options, which become exercisable on June 17, 2014: (1) there is a "change of control" of Cognex during Mr. Willett's sixth year of employment; and (2) Mr. Willett is not given the opportunity to remain in his role following the change of control.
+The 100,000 options granted to Mr. Willett in 2008, which become exercisable on June 17, 2014, provide for accelerated vesting if (1) there is a "change of control" of Cognex during Mr. Willett's sixth year of employment; and (2) Mr. Willett is not given the opportunity to remain in his role following the change of control (the share amount has been adjusted to reflect the two-for-one stock split we completed on September 16, 2013).